beginning of content

 Someone with depression may feel unmotivated or nervous about getting help.
 You can offer to find a health professional and help them make an appointment.

 The person you care for may not want to get help.
-If so, it might help to offer them information about what support is available.
+If so, it might help to offer them information about what support is available, and how to reach out to support services.

 Supporting their recovery